 Leslie A. Bailey is a staff attorney in Public Justice’s Oakland, California office, where she litigates complex public interest cases and appeals involving civil rights and liberties, consumer protection, and court secrecy.
 She has briefed, argued, and won cases in state and federal appellate courts across the country and has testified in both houses of Congress.
-She is currently co-chair of the Board of Directors of the National Association of Consumer Advocates, on which she has served for the past five years.
 Leslie has spoken on court secrecy, private probation, class actions, ethics, and forced arbitration at over three dozen national and state conferences and CLEs.

 Civil Rights & Criminal Justice: Leslie is dedicated to fighting the criminalization of poverty and the jailing and financial exploitation of low-income criminal defendants.
-She is currently counsel in Ray v.
-Judicial Corrections Services and several related class actions in federal court in Alabama challenging the unconstitutional practices of a for-profit probation company that collects court debt.
+Leslie is the head of Public Justice’s Debtors’ Prison Project, and she is currently counsel in Ray v.
+Judicial Correction Services and several related class actions in federal court in Alabama challenging the unconstitutional practices of a for-profit probation company that collects court debt.
 She was proud to be a member of the trial team in Hankin v.
 City of Seattle, in which a jury found Seattle liable for violating the Fourth Amendment rights of 200 peaceful protesters.

 Court Secrecy: As one of the lead attorneys in Public Justice’s Court Secrecy Project, Leslie has testified before subcommittees of the U.S. Senate and U.S. House of Representatives about how secret settlements and sealed court records threaten public health and safety.
 She was recently interviewed by Andrea Cambron on the radio show EnlightenMe, about how NDAs and arbitration agreements have been used to silence survivors of sexual assault and harassment, and how the #MeToo Movement and pending legislation can change that.